 The first major stop on the highway was Mattupetty Dam.
 There’s a small street full of vendors selling knick knacks and food.
 You can buy tea and chocolates here for pretty cheap.
 The real reason to stop however is the dam.
 There’s beautiful scenery and tons of photo ops.
+The dam is located at 1,700m and was built in the 1940s.

 Echo point is another location to stop at on the highway to Top Station.
 Again, the street is filled with vendors selling all kinds of souvenirs and food.
 We stopped and had a cup of tea here while waiting for some rain to pass.
 You may be wondering why it’s called Echo Point.
 True to it’s name, you can yell into the void and here a perfect echo come back.
 Be prepared for everyone else to be doing the same thing, so it can be a tad on the noisy side.